tamlee123/Ecommerce-App/README.md

    - create uploads -> file.txt
      . add the api address for uploading image in server

-=> List Orders:
+=> Orders:

 frontend

 1. create OrderListScreen
-   . render a form of ID, USER, DATE, TOTAL, PAID, DELIVERED, and ACTIONS with 2 button details and delete . create redux tasks constant, action-listOrders, reducer and store
+   . render a table of ID, USER, DATE, TOTAL, PAID, DELIVERED, and ACTIONS with 2 button details and delete . create redux tasks constant, action-listOrders, reducer and store
 2. button details raise an event to redirect to OrderScreen to see info and manage Deliver Order button
 3. button delete - implement button delete: